nfdi4plants/DataHUB/README.md

-# DataHUB Test Deployment
+# DataHUB Deployment

-In the future we plan to release a ready-to-use docker-compose.yml file but here are some first drafts of a basic setup using the DataHUB image.
+This repository contains the Dockerfile and the necessary scripts and patches to create the DataHUB docker image.
+It is recommended to use the packaged docker image.

+Since the on-premise infrastructures vary greatly, we provide various examples of docker-compose.yml file in this README as a quick start.
+In case of assistance with more exotic setups, please contact us or write an issue and we will glady provide assistance.

-Note that currently the data folder in the current directory will be used to mount volumes for different aspects of the configuration & the data.
-This will be changed to some external, configurable mount point in the future.
-As it is the state is saved within ./data to facilitate testing and upgrade, while keeping the application state.
+Note that in these examples, the `data` folder in the current directory is used to mount volumes for different aspects of the configuration & the data.
+For testing, it is enough to use a local folder.
+For production, it is recommended to use some kind of network storage or use storage volumes of your virtualisation solution as these usually snapshotted/backed up in some way.

 For background information on the concept of the DataHUB see our [poster contribution to the 2023 CoRDI conference](https://doi.org/10.5281/zenodo.10021181), for the data publication workflow in conjunction with InvenioRDM see the IWSG conference paper.